neoforged/Documentation/docs/resources/client/models/bakedmodel.md

 The most important method of a baked model is `getQuads`.
 This method is responsible for returning a list of `BakedQuad`s, which can then be sent to the GPU.
 A quad compares to a triangle in a modeling program (and in most other games), however due to Minecraft's general focus on squares, the developers elected to use quads (4 vertices) instead of triangles (3 vertices) for rendering in Minecraft. `getQuads` has five parameters that can be used:

 - A `BlockState`: The [blockstate] being rendered.
 May be null, indicating that an item is being rendered.
 - A `Direction`: The direction of the face being culled against.
-May be null, indicating that no culling should occur.
-Will always be null for items.
+May be null, which means quads that cannot be occluded should be returned.
 - A `RandomSource`: A client-bound random source you can use for randomization.
 - A `ModelData`: The extra model data to use.
 This may contain additional data from the block entity needed for rendering.
+Supplied by `BakedModel#getModelData`.
 - A `RenderType`: The [render type][rendertype] to use for rendering the block.
 May be null, indicating that the default render type should be used.
 The default render type is looked up in `ItemBlockRenderTypes`, and if no render type is found there either, `minecraft:solid` is used.
-Do never call on `ItemBlockRenderTypes` yourself!
+You should never call on `ItemBlockRenderTypes` yourself!

-Be aware that this method is called very often (several times per model and frame), and as such should cache as much as possible.
+Models should heavily cache.
+This is because even though chunks are only rebuilt when a block in them changes, the computations done in this method still need to be as fast as possible and should ideally be cached heavily due to the amount of times this method will be called per chunk section (up to seven times per RenderType used by a given model * amount of RenderTypes used by the respective model * 4096 blocks per chunk section).
+In addition, [BERs][ber] or entity renderers may actually call this method several times per frame.

 ### `applyTransform` and `getTransforms`